khe4oyan/dom/README.md

-# Fast Work from DOM in JavaScript
+# Fast Work with DOM in JavaScript